01. The Alpes Vaudoises: Switzerland’s hidden cycling paradise

 See on Komoot

-Expertise on every outing – Our guides tailor each route to your level and goals, whether it's a challenging alpine climb, a scenic endurance ride, or a more leisurely loop through villages and vineyards.
+Expertise on every ride – Our guides tailor each outing to your level and goals, whether it’s a challenging alpine climb, a scenic endurance ride, or a relaxed loop through villages and vineyards.

-Multilingual and professional – Our team speaks English, French, Italian, German, and Dutch, so every international guest feels at home on the road.
-All are trained and certified, with a particular focus on safety and quality of experience.
+Multilingual and professional – Our team speaks English, French, Italian and German, ensuring international guests feel at home on the road.
+All are trained and certified, with a strong focus on safety and guest experience.

-Private or group tours – Choose the intimacy of a private guide for a fully customized outing, or join a small group to share the experience with other cycling enthusiasts.
+Private or group options – Choose the intimacy of a private guide for a fully bespoke ride, or join a small group to share the experience with fellow cycling enthusiasts.

 Alain Rumpf

-Born in Geneva and based in Gryon, Alain is a former elite cyclist who worked for over 20 years with the UCI in Aigle.
-Today, he shares his expertise as a guide, photographer, and route designer, drawing on decades of experience in cycling.
-Whether it's a legendary pass like the Col de la Croix or a gravel adventure through quiet valleys, Alain knows every corner of the Vaud Alps.
-Friendly, multilingual, and deeply rooted in the cycling community, he allows guests to discover the region like insiders.
+Born in Geneva and now living in Gryon, Alain is a former elite cyclist who spent over 20 years working with the UCI in Aigle.
+Today he shares his expertise as a guide, photographer and route designer, drawing on decades of experience in the sport.
+Whether it’s a legendary climb like the Col de la Croix or a gravel adventure through quiet valleys, Alain knows every corner of the Alpes Vaudoises.
+Friendly, multilingual, and deeply connected to the cycling community, he helps guests experience the region like insiders.

 Luca Gadotti

-Originally from Turin, Italy, Luca has lived in Gryon for over 15 years and has made the Vaud Alps his cycling playground.
-A lifelong cyclist with experience in both road and mountain biking, he runs Bike O'Clock, a local meeting place for repairs, advice, and guided tours.
-Luca enjoys creating routes that balance challenge and enjoyment, combining iconic mountain passes with hidden gems.
-His easygoing personality and strong local roots make him a valued riding companion, whatever the cyclists' level.
+Originally from Turin, Italy, Luca has lived in Gryon for over 15 years, making the Alpes Vaudoises his cycling playground.
+A lifelong rider with a background in road and mountain biking, he runs Bike O’Clock, a local hub for repairs, consulting, and guided tours.
+Luca loves crafting rides that balance challenge and enjoyment, often mixing iconic climbs with lesser-known gems.
+His easygoing personality and deep local roots make him a trusted companion for riders of all levels.

 Lillie Rumpf

-Certified by Swiss Cycling, Lillie is a professional guide based in Gryon, where she runs Cycling Heidi.
-She offers road and gravel rides, always tailored to the pace and level of her guests.
-Her guiding style combines technical advice—climbing, descending, riding with confidence—with a friendly and supportive atmosphere.
-Passionate about women's cycling, she often creates tailor-made experiences for women and small groups.
-Off the bike, she enriches each outing with gourmet stops and a warm personal touch.
+Certified by Swiss Cycling, Lillie is a professional guide based in Gryon where she runs Cycling Heidi.
+She leads both road and gravel tours, carefully adapting the pace and routes to her guests’ level.
+Her guiding style combines technical advice on climbing, descending, riding with confidence and with a friendly, supportive atmosphere.
+Passionate about women’s cycling, she often creates tailor-made experiences for female riders and small groups.
+Beyond the bike, she makes every outing special with local culinary stops and a warm, personal touch.

 06. Cycling events in the region

-The Vaud Alps are not only a destination for cycling.
-They are also the setting for some of the most exciting events in the sport.
-From professional races that attract the world's best riders to amateur events where everyone can test their skills, the calendar is packed with opportunities to cycle and enjoy the thrill of the race.
+The Alpes Vaudoises are more than a cycling destination.
+They are a stage for some of the sport’s most exciting events.
+From professional races that bring the world’s best riders to local roads, to amateur events where passionate cyclists can test themselves, the calendar is full of opportunities to ride and to watch.

-Every spring, this prestigious WorldTour race showcases the region's spectacular climbs and alpine landscapes.
-The stages often pass close to Villars and feature decisive mountain finishes that test even the best climbers.
-For Royalp guests, this is a unique opportunity to ride the same roads in the morning and then watch the pros compete there in the afternoon.
+Every spring, this prestigious WorldTour race showcases the region’s dramatic climbs and alpine scenery.
+Stages often pass near Villars and feature decisive mountain finishes that test even the best riders.
+For guests of the RoyAlp, it’s a chance to ride the same roads in the morning and watch the pros race them in the afternoon.

-Switzerland's biggest stage race frequently crosses the Vaud Alps and attracts the biggest names in cycling.
-Famous for its high-altitude climbs and spectacular time trials, it is a major national sporting event.
-Guests can combine guided tours and VIP experiences to fully enjoy the atmosphere.
+Switzerland’s most important stage race often passes through the Alpes Vaudoises, attracting the biggest names in cycling.
+Known for its mix of high-altitude climbs and spectacular time trials, the race is a national sporting highlight.
+Guests can combine guided rides with VIP viewing experiences to soak up the atmosphere.

-A digital cycling challenge designed to introduce participants to the region's most beautiful mountain passes, from the legendary Col de la Croix to hidden gems such as Solalex.
-Thousands of routes are recorded each year, and participants take part in a seasonal draw offering prestigious prizes.
-A fun way to add a touch of excitement to your stay at Royalp.
+A digital cycling challenge designed to help riders discover the region’s most beautiful climbs, from the iconic Col de la Croix to hidden gems like Solalex.
+Thousands of rides are recorded each year, and participants are entered into a seasonal draw for luxurious prizes.
+It is the perfect way to add excitement to your stay at the RoyAlp.

 The Majestics – Villars